Suspect Steals Only One Shoe from Female Victims - Legal Reader

-New York man take one shoe off of multiple women.
+New York man takes one shoe off of multiple women.

 It takes all kinds to make the world go ‘round, right?
 But, of all the goods a criminal might be interested in stealing, it’s pretty wacky to want a single used shoe from women’s feet.
 Yet, that’s exactly the type of criminal law enforcement is on the outlook for in New York.
 Police are searching for a man who has removed only one shoe off of female victims during a grand larceny spree in Brooklyn and Queens.
 He has been captured on surveillance video but has yet to be identified.